Once Is Not Enough (film): Plot

-Mike Wayne is a middle-aged motion-picture producer whose career has fallen on hard times.
-Try as he may, Mike can no longer get a new Hollywood project made.
+Mike Wayne is a middle-aged motion-picture producer who can no longer get a Hollywood film made.

 Accustomed to a lavish lifestyle, Mike has pampered his daughter, January, providing her with an expensive education in Europe and everything else money can buy.
 January worships her father and eagerly returns to America to be with him again.

 Needing capital, Mike enters into a loveless marriage with Deidre Milford Granger, one of the world's wealthiest women.
 She has already been through multiple marriages and demands that things be done her way.
 She is also secretly carrying on a lesbian affair.
 January is devastated to learn that her father is now wed to this rude, arrogant woman.

 Deidre attempts to draw January into a relationship with her cousin David Milford, a ladies' man who also usually gets his own way.
 He finally persuades January into going to bed with him, only to discover that she is a virgin.

 Unsure what to do with her life, January is advised by an old friend, Linda Riggs, now a magazine editor, to write a book.
 Linda enjoys a free-spirited life with many lovers and urges January to do likewise.
 But due in no small part to her father complex, January instead falls for much older Tom Colt, a hard-drinking, impotent novelist who is an adversary of her father's.

 Mike bitterly resents the affair.
 He punches Colt upon finding him with January in a Beverly Hills hotel cabin.
 Mike orders his daughter to make a choice between them and Colt gives her the same ultimatum.
 She chooses her lover.

 Deidre's demands and insults finally become too much for Mike, who wants a divorce.
 They amicably agree to one but their airplane crashes and both are killed.
 The devastated January turns to Tom Colt for comfort, but he turns against her, leaving her to go on alone.

 January learns that she has inherited $3 million from her father's insurance policy to begin a new life for herself.
 When she goes to tell the good news to Linda, she finds her angry and distraught, having just been fired for having sex with her boss.
 Realizing that nothing is perfect in life, not even in its own way, January is left alone wandering Manhattan after dark but with hope that tomorrow will be a better day.
 The ending was made more hopeful than in the source novel.
 The novel ends with January trying acid and partaking in an orgy.
 She then wanders onto the beach where she hallucinates that she sees her father and walks into the ocean after him, presumably drowning.